-The Department of Education and Training is pleased to announce the winners of the inaugural Secretary’s Marrung Awards, held on 29 June 2022.
+The Department of Education is pleased to announce the winners of the Secretary’s Marrung Awards, held on 31 May 2023.

 The Secretary’s Marrung Awards celebrate the unique knowledge and skills that Aboriginal staff and allies bring to the department, to create better educational outcomes for Aboriginal students.
 This may be in roles that focus on communications, policy, program delivery, student support, teaching, allied health, or leadership.

 This category has two winners and celebrates those who have created a positive climate for learning and development and where their services have demonstrated the highest levels of respect and inclusion.
 The result is Koorie children and learners of all ages feeling a greater sense of strength in their identity and culturally safe.

 Ngulu-Nganjin was a theatrical performance involving 300 Clifton Hill Primary School students (Grade 4-6) collaborating with First Nations artists Glenn Shea, Nathan Bird and Fred Leone to create a positive and powerful school production incorporating Indigenous languages.